Skip to content

 The main dashboard (upper section) for Nightscout displays the time duration you have selected (in the example above, 12 hours).
 The bottom of the screen shows the last 48-hours of glucose trends.
 You can scan backward by dragging the bottom timeline to the left, if you want to review specific Loop actions or data in the last two days.

 The SAGE, CAGE, and BAGE pills are for Sensor Age, Cannula Age, and (pump) Battery Age.
 These optional pills track the time since your CGM sensor, Pump site, and Pump battery were last changed.
 You can set up custom alerts to remind you when it is time to change the devices, or simply use the visuals to keep track of your particular timing for site/sensor changes.
-These fields will not auto-update from pump or CGM devices, instead you will have to update them using Nightscout Careportal so that the pill information is accurate.
+When these items do not auto-upload, you can use the Nightscout Careportal to input the changes.

 Carbs